Prescriptive Vs Emergent Strategies

-Many executives and business owners believe that it is necessary to have a detailed strategic plan in order to move their organisation from where it is to where they want it to be.
+Many executives and business owners believe that it is necessary to have a detailed strategic plan.
+This plan shows how they will move their organisation from where it is to where they want it to be.
 This type of strategic plan is called a ‘prescriptive strategy’ and sets out in detail the activities that the organisation will take over a specific time frame (usually 3-5 years).
 These activities are designed specifically to shape the direction and future shape of the organisation in order to attain its goals and aspirations.

 The main reason for using this philosophy is based on the premise that if you don’t know where you are going how are you going to get there?
-It is also asserts that having a precise strategic plan allows managers to understand what resources will be required and to make plans to develop skills and acquire the resources the organisation will need to enable it to achieve its goals.
+It is also asserts that having a precise strategic plan allows managers to understand what resources will be required.
+The allows them to make plans to develop skills and acquire the resources the organisation will need to enable it to achieve its goals.

-The counter philosophy, which is called an ’emergent strategy’, argues that strategy should be fluid and be allowed to evolve over time in response to changes in both the internal and external environment.
-Proponents of this philosophy argue that the prescriptive strategy often puts ‘blinkers’ on the organisation which can hinder their ability to react to changes in the environment and take advantages of opportunities that present themselves.
-It is also argued that long-term plans are often based on incorrect assumptions, resulting in the strategy having unintended outcomes or consequences that could be potentially damaging to the organisation.
+The counter philosophy, which is called an ’emergent strategy’, argues that strategy should be fluid.
+Here, it will evolve over time in response to changes in both the internal and external environment.
+Proponents of this philosophy argue that the prescriptive strategy often puts ‘blinkers’ on the organisation.
+This can hinder their ability to react to changes in the environment and take advantages of opportunities that present themselves.
+It is also argued that long-term plans are often based on incorrect assumptions.
+The consequences can be that the strategy has unintended outcomes or consequences that could be potentially damaging to the organisation.

 What are the Pros and Cons of each?

-In our experience, while many of the businesses we have worked with had set some long-term goals (most of which were financially focused), the management team were simply reacting to whatever happened on a week to week, and in some cases day to day, basis.
-These reactive strategies are typically only viable for the short-term, even though they may require spending a significant amount of resources and time to execute.
-This can result in inefficiencies in the operation of the business, high levels of stress among the staff and poor performance in many areas of the business.
+In our experience, many of the businesses we have worked with had set some long-term goals (most of which were financially focused).
+However, the management team were simply reacting to whatever happened on a week to week, and in some cases day to day, basis.
+These reactive strategies are typically only viable in the short-term.
+They may, however, require spending a significant amount of resources and time to execute.
+This can result in inefficiencies in the operation of the business, high levels of stress among the staff and poor performance.

-We have found that decision making and levels of motivation improve when people have a clear understanding of what the organisation is trying to achieve and are able to focus on its future.
-These advantages are amplified when the key people in the organisation are given the opportunity to contribute their thoughts, concerns and ideas about where the organisation should be in the future and what needs to change in order to get there.
-This results in a coherent strategic plan that everyone is committed to which, greatly increases the chances of it succeeding.
+We have found that decision making and levels of motivation improve when people have a clear understanding of what the organisation is trying to achieve.
+This is because they are able to focus on its future.
+These advantages are amplified when the key people in the organisation are given the opportunity to contribute to the strategy development process.
+This includes giving their thoughts, ideas and concerns about where the future direction of the organisation and what needs to change in order to get there.
+The result is a coherent strategic plan that everyone is committed to which, greatly increases the chances of it succeeding.

 In our opinion, this, along with many other similar examples that we could give, suggests that the prescriptive philosophy is an effective and powerful way to develop and implement business strategy.